 - Add the cold butter and pulse about 30 times until the large chunks of butter are incorporated and the mix is grainy.

-- Add the walnuts to the processor, and then, while you are pulsing the machine, pour the liquid into the dry just until it starts to come together.
+- Add the pecans to the processor, and then, while you are pulsing the machine, pour the liquid into the dry just until it starts to come together.
 You may not need all the liquid.

 - Transfer the dough to a floured surface and bring together into an 8 inch disk.
 If it is VERY wet, knead in a little more flour until it comes together.
 Cut the disk into 6 scones and lay them carefully on a silicone or parchment lined baking sheet.
 The dough will be wet, almost like a drop biscuit consistency.